magento/knowledge-base/src/Troubleshooting/General/MySQL high-load bottleneck in Magento Commerce Cloud.md

 * ECE Tools version 2002.0.16 and higher
 * New Relic APM service (Your Magento Commerce Cloud account includes the software for the New Relic APM service along with a license key.)

-<p class="info">For more information about the New Relic APM service and its setup with your Magento Commerce Cloud account, go to <a href="https://devdocs.magento.com/guides/v2.3/cloud/project/new-relic.html">New Relic Services</a> and <a href="https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm">Introduction to New Relic APM</a>.</p>
+For more information about the New Relic APM service and its setup with your Magento Commerce Cloud account, go to [New Relic Services](https://devdocs.magento.com/guides/v2.3/cloud/project/new-relic.html) and [Introduction to New Relic APM](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm).

 ## Issue